javitocor/Todo-App-Django/README.md

 # ToDo App

->  A Todo list app built with Django .
+>  A Todo list app with registration/login feature built with Django .

 Additional description about the project and its features.